rnmapbox/maps/ios/install.md

 # Installation Process

 Notes:

 * `react-native ^v0.4.3` is required

+## Use CocoaPods

+If you already use [CocoaPods](https://cocoapods.org/) in your react-native project you add the native part of Mapbox GL with just one line of code:

+1. `npm install react-native-mapbox-gl --save`
+1. Add `pod 'RCTMapboxGL', :path => 'node_modules/react-native-mapbox-gl/ios'` to your `Podspec` file and re-run `pod install`.

+See also the react-native [0.13 release notes](https://github.com/facebook/react-native/releases/tag/v0.13.0)

+## Manually

 1. `npm install react-native-mapbox-gl --save`
 1. In the XCode's `Project navigator`, right click on project's name ➜ `Add Files to <...>` ![](https://cldup.com/k0oJwOUKPN.png)